rhaefer/harospec/content/home/intro.md

  css_class = ""
 +++

 Data is messy and increasingly complex.
 We transform **data** into meaningful **information** for decision-makers, using innovative and cost-effective tools.
-The [services](http://reidhaefer.rbind.io/#services) we offer inform all stages of the analytical process and maintain an emphasis data visualization.
-Our analytical philosophy includes several core tenets:
+Our [services](http://reidhaefer.rbind.io/#services) are based upon several core tenents that inform all stages of the analytical process:

-* Analysis should directly inform decision-making
+* *Analysis should directly inform decision-making*
-* Information should be presenting in modern, accessible formats
+* *Information should be presenting in modern, accessible formats*
-* Methodologies should be tranparent and reproducible
+* *Methodologies should be tranparent and reproducible*
-* Tools should be modular and cost-effective
+* *Tools should be modular and cost-effective*

-[Contact](http://reidhaefer.rbind.io/#contact) us for more information and to solicit service.
+[Contact](http://reidhaefer.rbind.io/#contact) us for more information and to solicit services.